 In some cases, the vehicles brake themselves.
 That action may not prevent a crash, the institute said, but reducing the speed before the car hits something can help make crashes – and injuries – less severe.

-Jason Stone and his team of Boston Personal Injury Lawyers would like to encourage all future car shoppers to consider these vehicles before purchasing a new car.
+Jason Stone and his team of MA Personal Injury Lawyers would like to encourage all future car shoppers to consider these vehicles before purchasing a new car.

 You can read the entire article by clicking on the link below